 Which States Have the Highest Percentage of Passports?

-Mississippi was the lowest, with just 18%, followed by West Virginia (19%), Arkansas (23%), Kentucky (23%) and Alabama (23%).
-The state with the highest percentage was New Jersey with 63%, followed by Massachusetts (59%), New York (58%), Alaska (58%) and Connecticut (56%).
+Mississippi was the lowest, with just 17%, followed by West Virginia (19%), Alabama (22%), Arkansas (22%) and Kentucky (23%).
+The state with the highest percentage was New Jersey with 62%, followed by New York (59%), Massachusetts (58%), and Alaska, Connecticut and Delaware (all were at 55%).

-Below is a list of all 50 states and the percentage of each state’s population that has a valid passport.
+Below is a sortable list of all 50 states and the percentage of each state’s population that has a valid passport.

 There was essentially no empire (the Philippines, Puerto Rico, and a scattering of Pacific islands excepted), and hence little by way of imperial legacy.
 The country is formidably isolated by thousands of miles of ocean from almost anywhere truly foreign, and getting abroad is very much more costly.
 Americans seldom went to seek their fortunes overseas, as British so often did . . . [and there] is little tradition of American exploration (aside from exploration-as-entertainment put on for the benefit of a number of some rather dubious but fashionable clubs and societies).

 Further, there is a lack of tradition of Americans traveling abroad given America’s size and therefore lack of need to travel to other countries to experience relatively different geographic and cultural differences.